ubports/docs.ubports.com/sdk/apps/qml/QtQml/The QML Type System.rst

         }
     }

-See `JavaScript Expressions in QML
-Documents </sdk/apps/qml/QtQml/qtqml-javascript-expressions/>`_  for
+See `JavaScript Expressions in QML Documents </sdk/apps/qml/QtQml/qtqml-javascript-expressions/>`_  for more details.
-more details.

-.. rubric:: QML Object Types
-   :name: qml-object-types

 A QML object type is a type from which a QML object can be instantiated.
 QML object types are derived from :ref:`QtObject <sdk_qtqml_qtobject>`, and are provided by QML modules.
 Applications can import these modules to use the object types they provide.
 The ``QtQuick`` module provides the most common object types needed to create user interfaces in QML.

 Finally, every QML document implicitly defines a QML object type, which can be re-used in other QML documents.
 See the documentation about `object types in the QML type system </sdk/apps/qml/QtQml/qtqml-typesystem-objecttypes/>`_  for in-depth information about object types.